joergmlpts/nature-id/README.md

 Taxonomy written to file 'classifiers\aiy_plants_V1_taxonomy.csv'.
 ```

 A taxanomy for the scientific names in the label file has been sucessfully computed and this taxonomy was written to disk.
-Future calls will load this taxonomy instead of loading the labels and computing the taxonomy again and again.
+Future calls will load this taxonomy instead of loading the labels and computing the taxonomy all over again.

 ```
 Reading common names from archive 'inaturalist-taxonomy\inaturalist-taxonomy.dwca.zip' member 'VernacularNames-english.csv'...